ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 **Strive for getting meaningful content to your humans as quickly as possible.** Then, once they have something they can read or interact with, add more content on top.
 Throw in the rest of the styles, fetch the JavaScript needed to obtain a fancier experience, but always provide them with _something to do other than stare at a loading indicator!_

-It doesn't matter whether you use [Taunus][21] itself or not.
-It just enables better code reuse and then gets out of the way.
+It doesn't matter whether you actually use [Taunus][21] itself or not.
+It just enables shared rendering and better code reuse, then gets out of the way.
 The concept underlying Taunus is really simple.
+These are the steps you should be aiming for, in order to get content to your humans as quickly as possible, [Taunus][21] or not.

 - Define `function(model)`s for your views
 - Put these views in both the server and the client